digitalgreentea/ethical-frenchie/README.md

 Ethical Frenchie is the most trusted source of French Bulldog puppies for sale.
 We provides thorough veterinary and genetic examinations for each puppy.

 ## Documentation
 There is information on how to get started locally, how to work with content, how to managed dependencies, and how to config Netlify in the documentation.
-Below you'll find a directory for Nava Solution's documentation.
+Below you'll find a directory for Ethical Frenchie's documentation.

 For a more comprehensive help regarding how to use Hugo, you can check out their extensive [documentation](https://gohugo.io/wiki/) or ask for help in their friendly [community](https://discourse.gohugo.io).